jaksonlabs/jakson/book/carbonspec/latest/src/traversals-queries/dot-path-expressions.md

 In a nutshell, dot path expressions allow the following capabilities beyond the dot notation:
 - ...
-- Clear difference whether a path results in value that is annotated as not present (i.e., a `null` is returned), and a path that does not resolve to any value (i.e., a `nil` is returned)
+- Clear difference whether a path results in value that is annotated as not present (i.e., a `null` is returned), and a path that does not resolve to any value (i.e., a `undef` is returned)

 ## Comparison to JSON/SQL Path Expressions